 In a case like this with no serious injury, the decision to file a lawsuit would need to be carefully weighed.
 Product liability cases against auto manufacturers can be long, drawn-out affairs.
 Certainly, they are necessary and worthwhile in cases where plaintiffs suffer serious injury or the premature death of a loved one.
 However, for minor injuries, one may be able to collect adequate compensation from insurance without engaging in complex litigation.

-A free consultation with an experienced accident attorney in Portland should help determine whether to move forward with a lawsuit.
+A consultation with an experienced accident attorney in Portland should help determine whether to move forward with a lawsuit.

 According to carcomplaints.com, Jetta customers logged 20 different complaints about the 2015 model, including seven pertaining to engine function, three with clutch problems and two with electrical problems.
 Older models are reportedly prone to additional problems, including issues with the fuel system.

 If you are the victim of an auto accident in Maine, contact Peter Thompson & Associates at 1-800-804-2004 for a confidential consultation to discuss your rights.